ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When checking the scope claim of a stored access token to verify that any of the requests defined in the following is authorized, the Group Manager only considers scope entries expressing permissions for administrative operations, namely "admin scope entries" as defined in {{scope-format}}.
 The alternative "user scope entries" defined in {{I-D.ietf-ace-key-groupcomm-oscore}} are not considered.
 That is, when handling any of the requests for administrative operations defined in the following, the Group Manager ignores possible "user scope entries" specified in the scope of a stored access token.

-Upon receiving from the Administrator a POST request to the group-collection resource or a request to a group-configuration resource, the Group Manager performs the following authorization checks, consistently with what is defined at Step 4 of {{getting-access}}.
+Upon receiving from the Administrator a POST request to the group-collection resource or a request to a group-configuration resource, the Group Manager performs the following authorization checks, consistently with what is defined at Step 4 of {{getting-access}}:

 * The Group Manager MUST check whether the group name TARGETNAME pertaining to the request matches with the group name pattern specified in any scope entry of the 'scope' claim in the stored access token for the Administrator.